240415-NET/trainer-code/Project-Specs/Project1.md

 ## Overview (Due: 5/24/24 Friday)

 For this individual project, you'll create a console application, where the application will be interacting with users via terminal.
 The project will conclude with a 5 minute presentation of working software to trainers and colleagues.
+Your code will be hosted on your personal repository on our class's Github Organization.

 ## Requirements